masterpointio/infra-monorepo-template/README.md

 ## Module Repository/Directory Structure

-Below is a recommended structure for both Terraform child modules and root modules.
+Below is a recommended structure for both TF child modules and root modules.
 Inside each file, you’ll find guidance and best practices that help maintain clarity and consistency across your infrastructure code.

 ```sh
 .